-Additionally, the OIG reviewed accreditation agency findings, sentinel events, disclosures of adverse patient events, and Patient Safety Indicator data and did not identify any substantial organizational risk factors.
+Additionally, the OIG reviewed accreditation agency findings, RCAs, sentinel events, disclosures of adverse patient events, and Patient Safety Indicator data and identified the presence of organizational risk factors, as evidenced by Patient Safety Indicator data and RCA processes, which may contribute to future issues of noncompliance and/or lapses in patient safety unless corrective processes are implemented and continuously monitored.

-The OIG noted findings in two of the eight areas of clinical operations reviewed and issued two recommendations attributable to the Director.
+The OIG noted findings in two of the eight areas of clinical operations reviewed and issued four recommendations that are attributable to the Deputy Director and Chief of Staff.
 These are briefly described below.